ozguncagri/nwMAME/README.md

 #Using nwMAME (My Experience)

-Well, starting intructions with "My Experience" idiom is not quite correct because I designed all application logic according to experience that I want.
+Well, starting instructions with "My Experience" idiom is not quite correct because I designed all application logic according to experience that I want.
 But I'm sure you're gonna love it ;)

 ##Step 1 : Creating Directories